-The Office for Faculty Development strives to provide an institutional framework that includes a broad range of activities to help renew and assist faculty in their multiple academic roles.
-These activities are designed to improve the knowledge and skills essential to their performance as educators, and to assist faculty members in gaining a better understanding of academic career development, mentoring, and leadership.
+The Office for Faculty Development strives to provide an institutional framework that includes a broad range of activities to help renew and support faculty in their multiple academic roles.
+Activities are designed to improve the knowledge and skills essential to their performance as educators, and to assist faculty members in gaining a better understanding of academic career development, mentoring, leadership, and scholarship.

 Other Faculty Development Initiatives

 In addition to the Faculty Development Workshop series, other initiatives offered by the Office for Faculty Development include:

 Technology in Health Professions Education (TiHPE) workshops are for educators who are interested in the application of today’s technology to enhance learning.
 Past TiHPE series focused on the effective use of iPad technology for teaching and learning, and on online learning.
 These series of workshops are co-sponsored with the Edward G. Miner Library, the School of Nursing, the University of Rochester Office for Online Learning, and the Warner School of Education.
 The 2017 Spring schedule is forth coming.